Gabbi68/DD2480_CIserver/README.md

 ### SendMail

+- sendMail
+Implemented with the java mail api.
+The SendMail method takes two parameters, one parameter for where the mail should be sent and one paramater for what the contents of the mail should be.
+An gmail-address and the google smtp server is used to send the mail.

-- sendMail: Tested manually by tring to send a mail and verifying that it got received.
+Test the function: Tested manually by tring to send a mail and verifying that it got received.

 ### Test